ryanwevans/case-statements-quiz-v-000/README.md

 ???

-<a href='https://learn.co/lessons/case-statements-quiz' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/case-statements-quiz' title='Case Statements Quiz'>Case Statements Quiz</a> on Learn.co and start learning to code for free.</p>